What exactly does mixture control do?

 (937)-830-1610

+The commonly taught explanation for why we need to lean the mixture as we climb is not quite correct.
 Carburetors are supposedly volumetric (i.e. they’re supposed to deliver a constant air:fuel ratio by volume).
-As a consequence of the constant volume ratio, the mixture will automatically become richer when the air density decreases.
-Therefore, the mixture knob is used to restrict the flow of fuel to maintain the same mass flow ratio between fuel and air.
+The density of liquid fuel does not change with altitude, but the density of air does change.
+As a result, the mixture will become richer as the air density decreases.
+To maintain a constant fuel-air ratio, we need to reduce the fuel flow.
 This is how nearly every pilot is taught.
 But that explanation is not quite correct.
 Carburetors do not maintain a constant volumetric ratio of fuel and air.
-The fuel flow rate is actually related to the density of the air.
-As a result, the fuel flow actually declines as the air density declines.
-The problem is that it declines slower than the air density; this is what makes the mixture richer as we climb (or when reduce throttle).
+The fuel flow actually declines as air density declines, except that it does not decline proportionally with air density; and this is what makes the mixture become richer as we climb.
+The mixture also becomes richer when we reduce throttle, which is a similar effect.
+We can examine all of these by going back to the basics.

 Float style carburetor (source: FAA Pilot’s Handbook of Aeronautical Knowledge)